Home > Digital technologies > Web3, miracle or mirage?

 Will Web3 live up to its wild promises?
 Like any fashion phenomenon, it is not immune to a stock market bubble, as was the case with Web 2.0 in its early days.
 In recent months, studies have been outbidding each other to assess the potential of the metaverse.
 In June, McKinsey estimated its value creation potential at 5,000 billion dollars by 2030.
 A month earlier, another firm, Analysis Group estimated the contribution to be "only" 3,000 billion dollars in 2031.

 But for the moment, metavers are not attracting the crowds.
 According to Wall Street Journalthe attendance figures for the virtual universe developed by Meta are well below its forecasts.
-On this side of the Atlantic, the newspaper Les Echos recently headlined: "Can metavers survive the winter?
+On this side of the Atlantic, the newspaper Les Echos recently ran the headline "Can metavers survive the winter?
 In addition to the lukewarm reception given to immersive worlds by Internet users, investors are beginning to shy away from start-ups and specialist players.
 At the beginning of December, Meta's share price had lost 65 % of its value in one year.

 Cryptocurrencies at half-mast